DanielsHeincis/pet-overflow/README.md

 Game idea and the layout is created in this project in pet-overflow, the game is 2D scroller, there is one long room where you can move the camera to one and other side and interact with pets, each pet has 2 meters - satisfied, angry.

+TODO:
+- [ ] BUG: Gravity doesn't work when releasing objects.
+- [ ] BUG: The act of drag and dropping is very laggy, can't properly pick up and let go.
+- [ ] BUG: Some random blue screen blocks that are not even objects or pets keep spawning.
+- [ ] BUG: If the blue stupid block is the same thing, then the unique pet spawning doesn't work.
+- [ ] BUG: Moving the screen with arrows doesn't work at all.
+- [ ] BUG: The owl doesn't seem to move at all, check if the right animation is played if the pet is in motion. - FIXED: Enabled autonomous movement for the wet owl.
+- [ ] BUG: Object doesn't disappear after interaction.

 Terms:
 - Game name - "To satisfy or not to that is my question"
 - Room name - Pudio.